mkrahu/launch-school-notes/120/getter_and_setter.md

 ## Setter Method

 What if we want to change the value of the `@name` instance variable to something other than "Kate"?
-For this we can use a setter methos
+For this we can use a setter method

 #### Example 3:
 ```ruby